This article was updated June 2020.

 With the low barrier to entry, it’s possible to create high-quality videos without a dedicated videographer or marketing agency.
 That being said, you’re busy and likely don’t want to learn video editing when you could be arguing a case for a client in court.
 Hiring a marketing agency gives you the strategy to make the most of your investment and the videographer to execute it.

-Look for an agency that has worked with service-based companies before and can show a track record of success.
+Look for an agency that has worked with law firms before and can show a track record of success.
 This is important!
 You want a team skilled at creating a personal connection through a video, because that is what will bring people into your practice.

 So while DIY-ing video for your law firm is possible, the best use of your time comes through a strategic investment into your firm’s online presence so you can continue helping your clients.